Google Sheet Integration

 function maiagent(messageContent) {

-// Check whether API_KEY and CHATBOT_ID have been set
+// Check if API_KEY and CHATBOT_ID are set

 if (API_KEY === 'YOUR_API_KEY' || CHATBOT_ID === 'YOUR_CHATBOT_ID') {

-const warningMessage = 'Warning: API key or Chatbot ID has not been set in the script.
-Please edit the script and replace YOUR_API_KEY and YOUR_CHATBOT_ID.';
+const warningMessage = 'Warning: API key or Chatbot ID not yet set in script.
+Please edit script and replace YOUR_API_KEY and YOUR_CHATBOT_ID.';

 Logger.log(warningMessage);

-// You may choose to throw an error or return a warning here to prevent invalid API calls
+// Can choose to throw error or return warning here to prevent invalid API calls

 // throw new Error(warningMessage);